Restream/reindexer/readme.md

 DB.TruncateNamespace(ns)
 ```

-In oposite to queries like `delete * from ns`, `truncate` also deallocates dynamic memory, associated with indexing structures, and does not bloat `WAL` with serialized primary keys of deleted items.
+Unlike queries like `delete * from ns`, `truncate` also deallocates dynamic memory associated with indexing structures and does not bloat `WAL` with serialized primary keys of deleted items.

 ### Transactions and batch update

 Reindexer supports transactions.
-Transaction are performs atomic namespace update.
-There are synchronous and async transaction available.
+Transactions perform atomic namespace updates.
+There are synchronous and async transactions available.
 To start transaction method `db.BeginTx()` is used.
 This method creates transaction object, which provides usual Update/Upsert/Insert/Delete interface for application.
 For RPC clients there is transactions count limitation - each connection can't have more than 1024 open transactions at the same time.

 #### Synchronous mode